Together we can help some of the most endangered birds in New Zealand.

-To halt the decline in braided river bird species by enabling stakeholders, whose interests and activities involve braided rivers, to assist in their protection.
+To halt the decline in braided river bird species by helping those whose interests and activities involve braided rivers, to assist in their protection.

 Braided rivers are the only ecosystem in the Canterbury Water Management Strategy (CWMS) to have its own set of targets.
 One of these targets is to implement actions to correct the decline in usable braided river bird habitats.

-You can benefit by introducing value-added components to your business.
+Tourism operators can benefit by introducing value-added components to your business (see two of our partners, Amuri Jet and Wilkin Jets).
 Aligning with the ‘100% Pure’ marketing brand, we can provide marketing materials and strategies to promote the unique nature of New Zealand braided rivers, the birds and their cultural significance as taongo species, what your business is doing to help these rare and endangered species, and how your clients might also help.
-Involving customers in your conservation efforts, even at a very basic level such as counting birds, has proven to be a very effective marketing strategy.
+Involving customers in your conservation efforts, even at a very basic level such as counting birds, has proven to be a very effective marketing strategy in other countries.